Frequently Asked Questions

 3) I am interested in staining my brick myself – what is the process to place an order?

 It is best if you send us an email through the website or to email@example.com with pictures of your project, the square footage involved and a brief description of the look that you want.
 We will get back to you with our recommendation for the best application.
-At that point we can provide up to 4 free samples and we charge $20 for shipping – typically we would send you a PayPal invoice for the shipping charge.
+You can order sample colours for $5.00/sample and we charge $20 for shipping – typically we would send you a PayPal invoice for the shipping charge.
 The final order can then be placed through email.

 4) How can I tell if the masonry surface that I want to stain is suitable for your stains?